-Relative to American Maine Coons, the European Maine Coons are bred more often to the extreme to look a little wilder or more natural, with lion-like, chiseled muzzles, larger ears, and pronounced lynx tipped ears.
-Breeders affiliated with the CFA tend to breed “refined” Maine Coons, while the breeders affiliated to TICA breed wild-looking Maine Coons.
+Relative to American Maine Coons, European Maine Coons are bred more often to the extreme to look a little wilder or more natural, with lion-like, chiseled muzzles, larger ears, and pronounced lynx-tipped ears.
+Breeders affiliated with the CFA tend to breed “refined” Maine Coons, while the breeders affiliated with TICA breed wild-looking Maine Coons.

-During breeding, some breeders focus on some essential elements of the cat’s anatomy, including overall size, ears, and muzzle, which make these elements bold.
-This is what makes all the difference.
+Keep reading to learn how some breeders focus on certain elements of the cat’s anatomy, including overall size, ears, and muzzle, to make elements of the Maine Coon bolder.

 European Maine Coon Vs. American Maine Coon

-We all know that Maine Coon is a long-haired domestic cat breed native to Maine, US.
-So, what is a European Maine Coon?
+The Maine Coon is a long-haired domestic cat breed native to North America, known for its:

-The European Maine Coon and American Maine Coon are the same breeds.
-However, the two have some very noticeable physical differences.
+Simply put, the European Maine Coon and American Maine Coon are the same cat breed.

-Essentially, American Maine Coons are Maine Coon cats bred in the continental United States, while European Maine Coons are Maine Coon cats bred in Europe, mainly in the UK and Russia.
-Moreover, it is worth noting that some American breeders in America breed European Maine Coons.
+Essentially, American Maine Coons are Maine Coon cats bred in the continental United States, whilst European Maine Coons are Maine Coon cats bred in Europe, mainly in the UK and Russia.

 Despite having some noticeable differences, both the European and American Maine Coons possess all the standard Maine Coon attributes.

-Here are some prominent Maine Coons attributes that both the European Maine Coon and American Maine Coon possess.
+Here are some prominent Maine Coon attributes that both the European Maine Coon and American Maine Coon share:

 1. They Are Large

-Relative to “normal” cats, the European and American Maine Coons are visually large.
+Relative to “normal” cats, the European and American Maine Coon are an impressive size.

-They have long bodies, and all other parts are in proportion to create a well-balanced rectangular appearance with no parts that look exaggerated.
+Although they have long bodies, all other parts of their body are in proportion to create a well-balanced rectangular appearance with no parts that look exaggerated.

 3. Wedge-Shaped Heads

-Comparing the European Maine Coon vs. American Maine Coon heads, both have medium-wide heads that are slightly longer in length than width.
+Comparing the European Maine Coon vs. American Maine Coon heads, both have medium-wide heads that are slightly longer than width.

 In addition, an interior view of their head should exhibit a slight concavity.

-However, some parts like the muzzle and ears are more distinct in European Maine Coons.
+However, some parts like the Maine Coons square muzzle and Linx-tip ears are more distinct in European Maine Coons.